Frequently Asked Question

 What services do you provide?

 I provide individual and couples therapy and coaching via an online service called Zoom.
 Sessions with me are typically once per week with the option to reduce to bi-weekly or monthly as we resolve some of the issues you are experiencing.
-I will also be launching online
+I will also be launching online self study programs and master classes presented through webinars in the near future so join my mailing list to be the first to know when they are released!

 What qualifies you to do this?